 The impression he left as an individual is equally as mythical.
-His sometimes esoteric but always insightful understanding of architecture led to him to being often described as a ‘mystic’ or a ‘guru’, and a complex private life inspired his son to film the Academy Award Nominated documentary "My Architect" in 2003.
+His sometimes esoteric but always insightful understanding of architecture led to him to being often described as a "mystic" or a "guru," and a complex private life inspired his son to film the Academy Award Nominated documentary "My Architect" in 2003.
 In the film, his contemporary Philip Johnson said of Kahn that "he was his own artist.
 He was free, compared to me."